2021 has been such a rough year, hasn’t it?

 That’s where we come in!

-We’re here to tell you how you can make your goals and stick to them!
+We’re here to tell you how to make your goals and stick to them!

 TL;DR: How To Stick To Your New Year’s Resolutions